paperless-ngx/paperless-ngx/docs/setup.md

 image: ghcr.io/paperless-ngx/paperless-ngx:latest
 ```

-and then run `docker-compose up -d` which will pull the new image
+and then run `docker compose up -d` which will pull the new image
 recreate the container.
 That's it!

 Users who installed with the bare-metal route should also update their